divyanshu512-gif/Hotel-Booking/README.md

 ## Business Problem

   In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
 Each hotel is now dealing with a number of issues as a result, including fewer revenues and less than ideal hotel room use.
-Consequently, lowering cancellation rates is both hotel's primary goal in order to increase thier efficiency in
+Consequently, lowering cancellation rates is both hotel's primary goal in order to increase thier efficiency in generating